Benchmark

 • “This site understands what I need.”

 This happens because AI is not creating new information.
 It is organizing and delivering existing information more effectively.
-Product details, documentation, FAQs, and policies already exist — AI simply makes them accessible at the right moment.
+Product details, documentation, FAQs, and policies already exist — AI simply makes them accessible at the right moment, helping users find the right products.

 When AI absorbs complexity behind the scenes, the user experience feels calmer and more intuitive.
 Users move forward without friction.
 That sense of ease is what makes AI feel natural rather than intrusive.